 An unbridled IoT phenomenon, especially in automating industrial systems, contains a host of thorny unresolved issues concerning, among other technical, social and political concerns, matters of the reliability, privacy, safety, performance, integrity and accountability of resultant systems.

-These new Industry 4.0 solutions enable enterprises of arbitrary size to operate as Decentralized Industrial Organizations (DIO)., where individual DIO operate as collaborative members of permissioned peer-peer value production networks (e.g., supply chains) without need of a central authority.
-They may employ artificial intelleigence (AI) applications in implementing trusted, resilient and agile supply chain management regimes, resulting in the production and sharing of very large operational datasets (e.g., via data warehouses and distributed ledgers).
+Emerging Industry 4.0 solutions enable enterprises of arbitrary size to operate as Decentralized Industrial Organizations (DIO)., where individual DIO are collaborative members of permissioned peer-peer value production networks (e.g., supply chains) without need of a central authority.
+They increasingly employ artificial intelligence (AI) applications to implement trusted, resilient, and agile supply chain management regimes, resulting in the production and sharing of large operational datasets (e.g., via data warehouses and distributed ledgers).
 Consequently, DIO must share cybersecurity (e.g., authentication and audit) policies and mechanisms, internally and among their collective behaviors, qualified by shared operational imperatives and governing algorithms (e.g., smart contracts.)

-DIO are naturally linked horizonatlly along producer-consumer (supply) chains and vertically along superior-subordinate (accountbility) chains.
-They are intelligent (cognitive) to the degree they continuously maintain awareness of, and predictable performance in response to, a range situations unfolding within their operational ecosystem.
-Further, DIO may be stationary or mobile (in cyberspace-time), whether their services are embedded as components in other systems or function independently as distributed “end systems” at the edge of large-scale cloud-hosted service systems.
+DIO are naturally linked horizontally along producer-consumer (supply) chains and vertically along superior-subordinate (accountability) chains.
+They are intelligent (cognitive) to the degree they continuously maintain awareness of, and predictable performance in response to a range of situations unfolding within their operational ecosystems.
+Further, DIO may be stationary or mobile (in cyberspacetime), whether their services are embedded as components in other systems or function independently as distributed “end systems” at the edge of large-scale cloud-hosted service systems.

 Caveat 2: Be aware!

-As a professional advisory practice, Stratum 4 provides fractional CTO-class experience and capabilities related to technical due diligence (M&A), training, R&D partnerships, and program management.
-Successful development and deployment of intelligent automation systems requires systems science (cybernetics), data science, distributed systems (secure, real-time, high performance and high availability computing, storage and communication systems), and applied mathematics (dynamic systems modeling, simulation, and visualization).
+As a professional advisory practice, Stratum 4 provides fractional CTO-class experiences and capabilities related to technical due diligence (M&A), training, R&D partnerships, and program management.
+Successful development and deployment of intelligent automation systems requires systems science (cybernetics), data science, distributed systems (secure, real-time, high performance and high availability computing, storage, and communication systems), and applied mathematics (dynamic systems modeling, simulation, and visualization).

 Stratum 4 is dedicated to assisting clients with strategy, design, development, operation and maintenance of intelligent products and service systems.